go-jet/jet/README.md

 	"github.com/go-jet/jet/v2/examples/quick-start/gen/jetdb/dvds/model"
 )
 ```
-Lets say we want to retrieve the list of all _actors_ that acted in _films_ longer than 180 minutes, _film language_ is 'English'
+Let's say we want to retrieve the list of all _actors_ that acted in _films_ longer than 180 minutes, _film language_ is 'English'
 and _film category_ is not 'Action'.
 ```java
 stmt := SELECT(